Ningaloo Reef WA kayaking adventure

 accessories, snorkeling gear, professional guides and Freedom Outdoors host.

 Mantarays Ningaloo Reef Resort share twin/double with ensuite accommodation with dinner Friday night and breakfast.
 Whale shark day, including breakfast and lunch.
 Dinner at Whalers Restaurant Saturday night.
 Excludes flights Sydney Exmouth return and any additional travel you may do in Western Australia together with purchases of a personal nature.

 Upgrade to single accommodation at Mantarays Resort for an additional $280.

 If you would prefer your own tent rather than share, add $200.

-Book pre or post trip accommodation at the Resort for $320 per room per night.
+Book pre or post trip accommodation at the Resort for $320 per room per night (subject to availability).

-Transfer the balance to the following Westpac account, with your name in the message field:
+Transfer to the following Westpac account, with your name in the message field:

 If you do not bank electronically, payment may be made at any Westpac branch or by cheque or cash (add $5 for cheque processing).
 No credit card payments.
 Limited numbers – allocations strictly in order of deposits received.